 To help save space on your backpack, you should only bring three to four sets of clothing that you can easily mix and match.
 This way, when you take photos, it wouldn’t seem exactly like you’re repeating your clothes, but rather doing various combinations, they make it look new.
 Moreover, three to four sets are enough for your entire trip.
 You can even toss in a shawl to keep you warm from the cold temperatures.

-A great way to pack light and help save the earth is by bringing your water bottle.
+A great way to pack light and help save the earth is by bringing your customized water bottle.
 This way, you don’t have to purchase a bottle outside consistently but just bring your own so you can refill quickly at your hotel.
 It’ll be a great way to save costs, be eco-friendly, and keep you hydrated.
 You can use it for travel or hiking if you plan on doing one on your trip.
 Furthermore, it’d be helpful if you could purchase one insulated to keep your water cool for as long as possible.

 Since you’ll be bringing your smartphone, camera, and possibly your laptop with you during your trip, you’ll need to recharge it to prevent it from running out of juice.
 However, different countries have different sockets, which you might need to adapt.
 Luckily, there’s a universal travel adapter that allows you to charge all of your devices on any socket without bulking your entire bag.
 It’ll be a great way to recharge your devices without worrying about multiple cables that can get tangled inside your bag.